Wednesday, December 02, 2015

 A fee amount that is set high enough so that people are discouraged from causing harmful impacts on the environment...discouraged strongly enough to bring the overall extent of environmental impacts of various kinds into line with what most people think is acceptable...would be the amount appropriate for a democratic society.

-A system of random surveys could tell us what limits people want on various kinds of impacts.
+A system of random surveys could tell us what limits people want on various kinds of impact.

 Fees would increase when an economy is expanding, to prevent growing demand for pollution permits, etc., from causing the economy as a whole to exceed the limits (in terms of environmental impacts) acceptable to the people.
 The rising fees would put a damper on the pace of economic activity, thus preventing what otherwise could become an unsustainable boom.
 This damper on excess activity is a counter-cyclical influence that functions automatically.